 The fabric liner system is installed below the roof purlins, and is supported with metal banding.
 Most liner systems do provide “leading edge” fall protection for the workers once it is installed.
 Once the fabric liner system is installed, the first layer of unfaced fiberglass insulation is installed between the purlins and directly over the liner system.
 The second layer of unfaced fiberglass insulation is installed perpendicular to and over top of the roof purlins and first layer of insulation.
 The metal roof is then installed over the second layer of insulation.

-Disadvantages: difficult to install the first time, other trades do not
+Disadvantages: difficult to install the first time.

 Rigid board insulation is a good continuous insulation solution for metal building roof systems.
 If left exposed, the material needs to have a class A fire rating.

 Advantages: easy to install, continuous insulation, reduces thermal bridging.

 Disadvantages: higher costs, special conditions on the joints.